 M.A., African American Studies, Columbia University, 2005

 B.A., East Asian Studies, New York University, 2001

 My research examines popular culture, print and visual media, religion, and historical intersections of race, gender, and ethnicity.
 I am interested in nineteenth and twentieth century social, political, and institutional formations organized around the idea of blackness, and how African Americans and Asian Americans contributed to these developments.

-Currently, I am completing a book on early African American cinema.
+My first book, Envisioning Freedom: Cinema and the Building of Modern Black Life, is a history of early African American cinema.
 In the late nineteenth century, an era marked by mass migration and hardening Jim Crow segregation, African Americans began attending motion picture shows in black churches, lodges and schools.
 This history not only demonstrates that black people were pioneers of modern cinema, it also provides insights into the unique role of filmgoing in the development of black social bonds and institutions.
 By raising money, creating shared social experiences, and disseminating their beliefs through their film exhibitions, African Americans integrated the moving pictures into their aspirations for black progress.
 These developments informed the first mass black protest movement of the twentieth century, which politicized the demand for visual self-representation and articulated the belief that mischaracterizations in film constituted "civil death" and a violation of "natural rights."

 - AMST-A 100 What is America?